JacekPierzchlewski/sleep_test/README.txt

 ================================================================================
 I. INTRO
-Files in the directory test how precise are functions which put computer to sleep.
+Software in this project tests how precise are functions which put computer to sleep.

 read more on: www.orange-engineer.com